NickSpriggs/netbooks_milestone_3/README.md

 - [FontAwesome](https://fontawesome.com/): Provided icons for certain features.

-- [Photoshop](https://photoshop.com/en): This was used to design the site's wireframes.
+- [Photoshop](https://photoshop.com/en): This was used to design the site's wireframes and database schema.

 - [FontMeme](https://www.fontmeme.com/): This was used to design the logo.